 Although you can’t use the federal exemptions in Mississippi, you may use any of the applicable federal non-bankruptcy exemptions.
 The federal non-bankruptcy exemptions protect property such as federal retirement accounts and veterans’ benefits.

 Married couples filing a joint bankruptcy in Mississippi may double the exemption amount.
 This means that each spouse may claim the full exemption amount for any property in which the spouse has ownership interest.
 For example, if both spouses own a car and they file jointly, they can double the amount of their personal property exemptions to protect the car’s value.
 There's an exception for the homestead exemption (discussed below).

 Below are some of the most common exemptions available under Mississippi state law.
 Unless otherwise noted, all references are to the Missisippi Code Annotated.

 Homestead or Residential Property

 The homestead exemption protects equity in your home.
 In Mississippi, you can exempt up to $75,000 of equity in the real estate in which you live, as long as it's less than 160 acres.
 If you are over 60 years of age and married or widowed, you may claim the homestead exemption for a former residence.
 The Mississippi homestead exemption also protects proceeds from the sale of your home.
 You may also protect proceeds from insurance, condemnation, or the sale of the home in which you lived for 18 months.
+Married couples filing a joint bankruptcy can double the homestead exemption only if they live in separate residences.
 Miss.
 Code Ann. §85-3-21, 23

 You may protect up to $30,000 of equity in a mobile or manufactured home in which you reside, but you cannot claim the homestead exemption to protect both real estate and your mobile home.
 Miss.
 Code Ann. §85-3-1